 A Maltese trademark registration is granted for an initial period of 10 years from the date of the application's filing, and with the possibility of renewal for further periods of 10 years each.
 A request for renewal may be made not earlier than six months before the mark's expiry date.
-The Act also allows for the possibility of filing a late renewal with a period of six months following the expiry date, subject to the payment of a surcharge.
-If, however, the registration is still not renewed within this additional grace period, the Comptroller will proceed to remove the trademark from the register.
+The Act also allows for the possibility of filing a late renewal during a period of six months following the expiry date, subject to the payment of a surcharge.
+If, however, the registration is still not renewed within this additional grace period, the Comptroller will proceed to remove the trademark from the register (although its subsequent restoration can then be requested).